What I can do

 - setting up an online shopping website, accepting online payment

 - analysing an existing website for usability problems and presenting a list of recommendations to fix them

 - fixing faulty code

-Now I'm under no illusions that you could probably get your next-door neighbour's son who “does computers” to knock you up a website for £150.
-Fine, if you want to keep costs down at all, er, costs, go for that option.
+Let us be under no illusions that you could probably get your next-door neighbour’s son who “does computers” to knock you up a website for £150.
+Fine, if you want to keep costs down at all—er—costs, go for that option.
 Does your GCSE IT student, though, have any concept of usability? accessibility? design-content separation?
 Will he/she be using coding methods that fell out of favour in 1999?
 How will you know, until you see zero returns on your website?